-The manufacture, use, and disposal of furniture products can negatively impact our environment and health, depending on factors such as the choice of raw materials used, coatings, textiles, and adhesives.
+The manufacture, use, and disposal of infant mattress products can negatively impact our environment and health, depending on factors such as the choice of raw materials used, padding materials, coatings, textiles, and adhesives.
 Manufacturers may also use hazardous treatments or manage their energy and water use poorly during production.

-Developments in timber, alloy and metal, and plastic recycling have encouraged innovation in furniture and fitting design and manufacture, encouraging products that readily incorporate recycled materials and products with constituents that can be recycled into new products at the end of life.
+Developments in natural fibres, padding materials, metal, and material recycling and recovery have encouraged innovation in infant mattress design and manufacture, encouraging products to incorporate more sustainable practices along their supply chain.
 These products often equal or surpass traditional products in some aspects of strength, durability and function.